IndexErrorCoders/smcomm/README.md

     python load_data.py

-update the date triggered column to be able to grab several data
+for the first execution, to cheat ;) update the date triggered column to be able to grab several data

     sqlite3 smcomm.db
     update feeds set date_triggered = '2014-01-01 18:00:00.0000';